Four Ways to Promote Physical Therapy as Preventative Wellness

 Written by Clinicient

 You set out on an exercise plan and kill it in the gym for three weeks… and then you get injured and sent to physical therapy.
-But what if you could reverse that process for patients and prevent injury altogether?
+But what if you could reverse that process for patients and use physical therapy for injury prevention altogether?

 - Providing treatments such as soft tissue massage to increase mobility